 Even a young novice monk (taken aback by a wayward photographer) possesses glory and glow.

 The lotus is associated with Buddhism because its flower signifies the law of “Cause and Effect” or karma.
 And the lotus has the rare quality of manifesting its blossom simultaneously with its seed.
 More symbolically, the magnificent lotus flower flourishes most brilliantly when it rises from the muddiest of swamps.
 When we find ourselves trapped in such muck, Buddhism promises that our lives can still blossom.

 Toward the end of my Burmese visit I found myself at the remote Buddhist pagoda of Yan Aung Nan Aung Hsu Taung Pyi.
 It was a quiet place; I was the only one there.
 No crimson-robed monks nearby.
-It was just me and the huge outdoor Buddha sitting there in a moment of ponder.
-I lingered for a while . . . then I carefully folded my umbrella and put it away.
+It was just me and this huge outdoor Buddha sitting there in a moment of ponder.
+I lingered for a while.
+After deep introspection, I rose and solemnly uttered the universally revered Buddhist chant, Nam-Myoho-Renge-Kyo, tapping eternal respect and profound hope for the future.
+Then I carefully folded my umbrella and put it away.
 The rain had finally subsided perhaps signaling it was time to bid farewell to this incredible land.
 Reluctantly I turned to leave.
 Then, off to one side, I spotted a sacred pond whose waters were extremely muddy.

 I drew close and found rain droplets dancing on lotus leaves that had defiantly risen from the muck.

 We must always persevere.